2017–18 Real Madrid CF season

 The 2017–18 season was Real Madrid Club de Fútbol's 114th season in existence and the club's 87th consecutive season in the top flight of Spanish football.
 It covered a period from 1 July 2017 to 30 June 2018.

-Despite finishing a distant third in the league that season, Real Madrid won four trophies out of six possible, including an unprecedented third consecutive Champions League title, which made them the first team to achieve the feat since Bayern Munich in 1976.
+Despite finishing a distant third in the league that season, Real Madrid won four trophies out of six possible, including an unprecedented third consecutive Champions League title, which made them the first team to achieve the feat since Bayern Munich in 1976 and the first ever to do it twice.
 This was also Madrid's fourth European Cup in five years, and their 13th overall.
-The threepeat-winning manager Zinedine Zidane resigned shortly after the season concluded; he would return by the end of next season.
+The three-peat winning manager Zinedine Zidane resigned shortly after the season concluded; he would return by the end of next season.
+Additionally, this was notably considered being Cristiano Ronaldo's final time staying with Los Merengues after 9 years spent winning 16 trophies altogether.

-The season was the first since 2006–07 without Pepe, who departed to Besiktas.
+This season was the first since 2006–07 without Pepe, who departed to Turkish club Besiktas.

 Summary

 Pre-season

-Theo Hernandez and Dani Ceballos joined Madrid on 5 and 14 July 2017.
+Théo Hernandez and Dani Ceballos joined Madrid on 5 and 14 July 2017.

 Pepe went to Beşiktaş after his contract was up after the last season.
 James Rodríguez and Fábio Coentrão were loaned to Bayern Munich and Sporting CP respectively.

 Mariano Díaz was transferred to Lyon.
 On 21 July, Álvaro Morata moved to Chelsea.
 Two days later, Danilo left Madrid and joined Manchester City.